-Over the years content is becoming increasingly important in implementing marketing strategies.
-Semji – a content optimization platform and SEO specialist – together with YouLoveWords – a content marketing leader – provide you with a mapping of the major trends in both content marketing and SEO.
+Content is becoming an increasingly important part of marketing strategies.
+Semji – a content optimization platform and SEO specialist – together with YouLoveWords – a content marketing leader – share with you the main trends in content marketing and SEO.
 Over 100 decision-makers have been interviewed, from different industries and profiles, the study provides a comprehensive overview of SEO and Content experts working on these topics every day.
 Now, let’s have a look at it and find out where you stand!

-According to an article posted by Ahrefs based on 63 SEO statistics in 2020, 53.3% of all website traffic comes from organic search.
+According to an article published by Ahrefs based on 63 SEO statistics in 2020, 53.3% of all website traffic comes from organic search.
 The study also shows that 92.96% of all traffic comes from Google, Google image, and Google Maps.
-As you can see, Google still holds the monopoly and decides on the rules for the visibility of your website.
+As you can see, Google still holds the monopoly and sets the rules for online visibility.
 Today, content is the search engine’s fuel!
 The objective is to provide users with the most relevant answer to their query.
 This has been further implemented with the arrival of the RankBrain algorithm, aiming to better decipher users’ search queries.
 Today, with the display of featured snippets, knowledge graphs, AAP blocks… Google is evolving towards AEO and is no longer only a search engine but rather an answer engine.

 If SEO beats to the rhythm of Google’s algorithms and still remains an ever-changing field, what’s for sure is that content is more than ever a performance and website visibility driver.
 In the current context where advertisers need to create a link with their audience (cf. Testimonials of Decathlon, La Vie Claire, Uni-médias, Packdiscount on the impact of the Coronavirus on their digital strategy), becoming THE answer will be the key elements of an efficient, profitable and sustainable SEO strategy!